starknet-io/starknet.js/www/docs/guides/create_account.md

 ## Create an OZ (Open Zeppelin) account

-> Level: easy.

-Here, we will create a wallet with the Open Zeppelin smart contract v0.5.1.
+Here, we will create a wallet with the Open Zeppelin smart contract v0.8.1.
 The contract class is already implemented in Testnet.
-This contract is coded in Cairo 0, so it will not survive the upcoming re-genesis of Starknet.
+This contract is coded in Cairo 1.

 ```typescript
 import { Account, constants, ec, json, stark, RpcProvider, hash, CallData } from "starknet";